seigler/dips/dip-URI-proof-of-identity-seigler.md

 Query Keys

-    label: Label for that address (e.g. name of receiver)
+    label: Label for that address or DPNS name for user
     address: dash address
     message: message that describes the transaction to the user (see examples below)
-    size: amount of base dash units (see below) (others): optional, for future extensions
+    amount: amount of base dash units (see below)
+    id: platform ID used for proof
+    proof: value of [address] field, signed by the private key of [id] (others): optional, for future extensions

 Transfer amount/size